junsang7777/junsang7777.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2021-12-13
+date: 2022-08-24
 inline: true
 ---

-📄️ One paper has been accepted for publication in MDPI Sensors.
+📄️ One paper has been accepted for publication in IEEE Transactions on Multimedia (TMM) .